 Local business hours to keep in mind during feria

 If you’re planning to visit Sanlúcar during feria it’s important to know that some of the local businesses (shops, restaurants and bars) close during the week and over the weekend.
-I do believe the larger supermarkets will be open (like Mercadona) and some restaurants in the center stay open as well.
-The Monday after feria is known as lunes de Resaca (Hangover Monday), and it’s a local holiday so almost everything will be closed.
+Usually the larger supermarkets remain open (like Mercadona) and some restaurants in the center stay open as well.
+The Monday after feria is known as lunes de resaca (Hangover Monday) and it’s a local holiday so almost everything will be closed.

 Extra tips for enjoying Sanlúcar’s fair

 Head to Hotel Guadalquivir for a rooftop view of the fair below!